 9 ways to keep the rainy day blues from getting the best of you!

-Change your outlook.
-Take a long walk, or visit a friend or neighbor.
-Watch your favorite movie.
+By taking a long walk.
+Or visit a friend or neighbor or watch your favorite movie.

-Have a special treat: some special cookies, a cup of coffee, tea, or chocolate.
+Have some special cookies, a cup of coffee, tea, or chocolate.

 Yes rain is good.
 And every good and perfect gift comes down from our heavenly Father.
 And by keeping our eyes on the bright side we too, like little Shantal, can find the cloud’s silver lining!